Ben55418/Google-Minesweeper-Bot/README.md

 1-2C+ mark rules - look it up
 1-1+ open rules - look it up

-all mines identified: all the mines have been found.
+all mines identified - all the mines have been found.
 Clear the board and win.
 ```
 ### Print board
 the bot will print its vision of the board